sdementen/piecash/README.rst

 From pip::

-    $ pip install pyscash
+    $ pip install piecash

 Usage
 =====

-The simplest workflow to use pyscash is first to open a SQLAlchemy session to a GnuCash Book
+The simplest workflow to use piecash is first to open a SQLAlchemy session to a GnuCash Book

 .. code-block:: python

-    import pyscash
+    import piecash

     # open a GnuCash Book
-    session = pyscash.connect_to_gnucash_book("test.gnucash", readonly=True)
+    session = piecash.connect_to_gnucash_book("test.gnucash", readonly=True)

 Use the SQLAlchemy session to query the Book, for example to query the stock prices